Scoring too few, conceding too many - What has happened to Guardiola's Man City? | Goal.com

 That is a question that has left even Pep Guardiola scrambling for an answer.

-How can a team thrash runaway leaders Liverpool 4-0 and four days later lose to Southampton without scoring?
+How can a team thrash runaway leaders Liverpool 4-0 and three days later lose to Southampton without scoring?

-How can a team that won 14 successive games to claim the title with more than 100 points, one season after a record 18 consecutive victories, now no longer win more than three Premier League matches on the trot?
+How can a team that won 14 successive games to claim the title with 98 points, one season after a record 18 consecutive victories and total of 100 points, now no longer win more than three Premier League matches on the trot?

 How can a team win away to Real Madrid, top of La Liga, but lose at Norwich City, bottom of the Premier League?